The TV signal from your TV antenna becomes weaker as it travels through the coax cable to your TV.

 Excellent Idea, since 60% of all reception problems are related to Preamplifier-amplifiers.
 There are two parts to a mast mounted TV antenna Preamplifier-amplifier.
 The mast mounted portion is mounted on the mast close to the TV antenna.
 The power supply/injector is located indoors.
 The coax lead-in wire runs in and out of both parts.

-If you don't have a voltage meterand the preamplifier is a Winegard unit disconnect the down lead cable at the mast mounted preamplifier.
-This is the cable that is connected to the TO Power connection on the preamplifier and it leads to the indoor power injector.
+If you don't have a voltage meter and the preamplifier is a Winegard unit disconnect the down lead cable at the mast mounted preamplifier.
+This is the cable that is connected to the connection on the preamplifier and it leads to the indoor power inserter.
 Using a screwdriver touch the tip of the screwdriver to the center copper wire of the cable and at the same time touch the edge of the screwdriver to the connector end: See picture below.
 This will create a short between the center copper wire and the connector end.
-When this is done the red light on the indoor power injector will dim if the wire and connections are good.
-If the light does not dim then either the cable or the connections are bad and the electricity is not reach the preamplifier.
-If the electricity is not reaching the preamplifier check your connections, be certain there are no signal splitters between the mast mounted preamplifier and the indoor power supply and if necessary replace the coax cable.
-The electricity from the indoor power supply/injector must reach the mast mounted preamplifier.
+When this is done the green light on the indoor power inserter will dim if the wire and connections are good.
+If the light does not dim then either the cable or the connections are bad and the operateing voltage is not reaching the mast preamplifier.
+Check your connections, be certain a signal splitter isn't inline between the mast preamplifier and the indoor power inserter.
+If needed replace the coax cable.
+The electricity from the indoor power inserter must reach the mast preamplifier or it won't work.